Restoring the Colorado River Delta

 We are launching an ambitious plan to reform management along the entire length of the Colorado River.
 Bringing together groups that have not always cooperated with each other, we want to reduce pressure on the river by:

-- Guaranteeing water rights for the environment.
+- Protecting and restoring healthy flows for rivers throughout the Colorado River Basin.
 We need to determine the amount of water the Colorado River system needs to remain healthy and revive natural seasonal floods and low flows.

-- Replacing wasteful subsidies and policies with incentives that promote conservation and efficiency in cities and on farms.
+- Creating incentives that promote conservation and efficiency in cities.

-“Irrigated agriculture in the West uses up to 80% of surface water, and this is not sustainable,” says Grossman.
-“EDF is helping create a template for smart water transfers that maintain viable rural and urban communities as well as healthy rivers.”
+"Irrigated agriculture in the West uses up to 80% of surface water, and this is not sustainable,” says Pitt.
+“EDF is working on solutions that allow ranchers and farmers to prosper and at the same time maintain viable rural and urban communities as well as healthy rivers."

 In untangling the web of competing water interests, our partnerships with The Nature Conservancy, Trout Unlimited and local conservation groups will be pivotal.